Minimax Strikes Back: Background

-\section{Related Work}
+\subsection{Related Work}

+There are many search algorithms for perfect information games.
+The two standard algorithms are Monte Carlo Tree Search and Minimax with $\alpha\beta$ pruning.
-MCTS has its roots in computer Go \cite{Coulom2006}.
-It was theoretically defined with the UCT algorithm \cite{Kocsis2006} that converges to the Nash equilibrium and uses a well defined bandit, Upper Confidence Bounds (UCB), which minimizes the cumulative regret at each node \cite{AuerCF02}.

-Theoretical bandits were soon replaced with empirical bandits which gave better results.
-First the RAVE algorithm \cite{Gelly2011AI} improved greatly on UCT for the games of Go and Hex \cite{cazenave2009hex}.
-A later refinement is the GRAVE algorithm that improves on RAVE for many different games \cite{cazenave2015grave} and is used by General Game Playing systems such as in Ludii \cite{browne2019practical}.

-MCTS was combined with neural networks in AlphaGo, surpassing professional level in the game of Go \cite{silver2016mastering}.
-The search algorithm used in AlphaGo is PUCT, a bandit that uses the policy given by the neural network to bias the moves to explore.
-Later AlphaGo was redesigned to learn from zero knowledge, leading to AlphaGo Zero and zero learning \cite{silver2017mastering}.
-It was then applied to other games, namely Shogi and Chess, with the Alpha Zero program \cite{silver2018general}.
+MCTS has its roots in computer Go \citep{Coulom2006}.
+It was theoretically defined with the UCT algorithm \citep{Kocsis2006} that converges to the Nash equilibrium and uses a well defined bandit, Upper Confidence Bounds (UCB), which minimizes the cumulative regret at each node \citep{AuerCF02}.
+Theoretical bandits were soon replaced with empirical bandits, giving better results.
+First the RAVE algorithm \citep{Gelly2011AI} improved greatly on UCT for the games of Go and Hex \citep{cazenave2009hex}.
+A later refinement is GRAVE that improves on RAVE for many different games \citep{cazenave2015grave} and is used for General Game Playing, for example in Ludii \citep{browne2019practical}.
+MCTS was combined with neural networks in AlphaGo, surpassing professional level in the game of Go \citep{silver2016mastering}.
+The search algorithm used in AlphaGo is MCTS with PUCT, a bandit that uses the policy given by the neural network to bias the moves to explore.
+Later AlphaGo was redesigned to learn from zero knowledge, leading to AlphaGo Zero \citep{silver2017mastering}.
+It was then applied to other games, namely Shogi and Chess, with the more general AlphaZero program \citep{silver2018general}.
+Many teams have replicated the AlphaZero approach for Go and for other games: Elf/OpenGo \citep{tian2019elf}, Leela Zero \citep{pascutto2017leela}, Crazy Zero by Rémi Coulom, KataGo \citep{wu2019accelerating}, Galvanise Zero \citep{gzero}, and Polygames \citep{cazenave2020polygames}.